endstone-insider/dwarf2cpp/README.md

 > [!WARNING]
 > Do not redistribute or publish headers generated from proprietary binaries without proper rights.
-> Respect the terms of service and licensing agreements for any binaries you analyse.
+> Respect the terms of service and licensing agreements of any binaries you analyse.

 ## Contributing